hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - TripleDES-CBC for confidentiality
     - <span style="color: #bb6600;">AES-CBC</span> and AES-CTR for confidentiality.
     - AES-GCM and ChaCha20-Poly1305 providing confidentiality and authentication together efficiently.
+  - AH protocol
+    - provide a mechanism for <span style="color: #bb6600;">authentication only</span>
+    - provide data integrity, data origin authentication, and an optional replay protection service
+  - ESP protocol
+    - provide data <span style="color: #bb6600;">confidentiality (encryption) and authentication (data integrity, data origin authentication, and replay protection)</span>
+    - used with confidentiality only, authentication only, or both confidentiality and authentication
+    - reliable authenticaton protocol and supporting <span style="color: #bb6600;">ACK and sequence</span>

 - SSL, TLS & DTLS